utomic-media/directus-dev-utils/README.md

 ![](./docs/Directus-Dev-Utils.png)

 # 🐰 Directus Dev-utils

-> [!NOTE]
-> 💡 Some helpful utils when developing directus extensions.
+💡 Some helpful utils when developing directus extensions.

 > [!WARNING]
 > This is not an extension itself!
 It's a dev-util that can be used by developers while developing extensions.